meta-is-beta/horadric-helper/README.md

 ```

 ### Stacks
+_Full live example of stacks usage on [CodePen](https://codepen.io/meta-is-beta/pen/vYxowbZ)_

-- Stacks can display how many of given item or passive there is.
+- Stacks can display how many of given item or passive there are.
 - They are defined by `stacks` section of Config Object or by line on raw item data that looks like this: `Stack Size: {current stacks}/{max stacks}`
-- They can be displayed as ether a number above item's icon (through `show-stacks` prop) or as a prefix before item's name in it's label (trough `show-stacks-in-label` prop).
+- They can be displayed as either a number above the item's icon (through `show-stacks` prop) or as a prefix before the item's name in it's label (through `show-stacks-in-label` prop).

 ### Dimming and hiding sections